bot4s/telegram/README.md

 Polling is the easiest method; it can be used locally without any additional requirements.
 Polling has been radically improved, it doesn't flood the server and it's very fast.
 Using webhooks requires a server (it won't work on your laptop).
-Self-signed certificates are also supported, but you must issue the certificates yourself.
 For a comprehensive reference check [Marvin's Patent Pending Guide to All Things Webhook](https://core.telegram.org/bots/webhooks).

 ## Bonus (or how to turn a spare phone into a Telegram Bot)